ibegyourpardon/let_watson_transcribe_it/readme.md

-# Transcribe Recordings Using IBM Waston
+# Let IBM Watson Transcribe Your Audio Recordings

 ### What it does